farQtech/Data-Structures/README.md

 ## Pull Request Process

 1. Star and fork this repo.
-2. Add your implementation for a Ds.
+2. Add your implementation for a Ds please make sure to add an interface as well.
 3. Create a pr from the forked repo to this repo
 4. I'll merge your pr as soon as I verify that it is not a duplicate ds (which is already present in the repo).